mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--output_model_file <string>]
 ```

 An implementation of k-nearest-neighbor search using single-tree and dual-tree algorithms.
 Given a set of reference points and query points, this can find the k nearest neighbors in the reference set of each query point using trees; trees that are built can be saved for future use.
-[Detailed documentation](#knn_detailed-documentation)
+[Detailed documentation](#knn_detailed-documentation).